26th ADVANCED COURSE OF VACCINOLOGY

 • Discuss the remaining issues and challenges for full prevention and control of these diseases.

-Through an interactive small group exercise focusing on different vaccines and which aim to develop the rationale for the introduction of the selected vaccine to the selected target groups and culminating in a 2-3 minutes oral presentation to a simulated Minister of Health, participants will be able to:
+Through a small group exercise focusing on different vaccines and which aim to develop the rationale for the introduction of the selected vaccine to the selected target groups and culminating in a 2-3 minute oral presentation to a simulated Minister of Health, participants will be able to:

 • Identify what facts are needed in a decision-making process and how other factors influence the outcome.